How To Create A Marketing Plan For An Ecommerce Site

 Here are a few reasons why you need an ecom marketing plan:

 - It provides focus.
 A plan keeps you anchored and helps prevent distractions.
 Whether it’s a short-term plan, requiring only a few weeks or a few months, or a long-term plan which is included as part of a five-year corporate plan, a solid marketing plan will prevent you from wasting your efforts and resources.
+This is critical when you’re just starting out or still growing.
 In a nutshell, it will help you be more effective in your marketing, thereby saving you time, money and effort – and helping you target the right audience more effectively.

 - It sets benchmarks and milestones.
 This means that you can measure the progress of your marketing campaigns based on specific metrics and KPIs.
 With a good ecom marketing plan, you can determine whether you’re on track to achieve set goals, or, if not, what you need to do to get back on course.
 This means you can reduce your margin of error and make proper adjustments.